Diabetic Foot Care

 People with diabetes are more likely to experience circulation issues, nerve damage (neuropathy), and other problems generally associated with impaired blood sugar levels.
 The better blood sugar is managed and maintained at a healthy level, the less likely a person will experience these issues.
 Diabetes can be safely managed and lived with; having Diabetes does not automatically mean that a person has to have the associated health issues.
 The best thing anyone with Diabetes can do is work with their healthcare team to manage their blood glucose.

-However, even with the best blood glucose management, some nerve damage and circulation issues can occur.
+However, some nerve damage and circulation issues can occur even with the best blood glucose management.
 Nerve damage is called neuropathy.
 This means that the nerve has been damaged to the point where the nerve impulse can’t make its way down the nerve.
 It’s kind of like when a train comes to a bridge that’s out.
-No matter how hard the train tries to cross the river, without a bridge, it can’t get to the other side.
+No matter how hard the train tries to cross the river, it can’t get to the other side without a bridge.

 Similarly, a nerve impulse can’t get to the other side (or down the rest of the nerve).
-That’s when tingling, burning, and eventually, numbness occurs.
+That’s when tingling, burning, and, eventually, numbness occur.
 Having numb feet means that a person can’t feel things – like a pebble, splinter, or blister – and keeps walking on the problem area; the injured area keeps getting worse and worse because the person can’t feel it.
-And if there are circulation problems, healing can take much, much longer.
+And if there are circulation problems, healing can take much longer.
 These injuries turn into wounds, which can turn into much bigger and more complicated issues.

 The professionals at our St. Catharines foot clinic can address the following:

 - Diabetic Foot Care